Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 #### addToken

-Adds the given token to the portfoBrige.
+Adds the given token to the portfolioBridge.
 PortfolioBrigeSub the list will be bigger as they could be from different mainnet chains

 **Dev notes:** \
 `addToken` is only callable by admin or from Portfolio when a new common symbol is added for the